JorjaFox/website/content/posts/library/recaps/csi/cool-change.md

 ## Notes

 * Sara and Grissom have worked together previously.
-* Sara and Grissom apparently had some kind of relationship in San Francisco, which he abandoned to come to Las Vegas. (this is partially confirmed in Toe Tags.
+* Sara and Grissom apparently had some kind of relationship in San Francisco, which he abandoned to come to Las Vegas.
+This is partially confirmed in Toe Tags.
-* First sign of Sara's sarcastic sense of humor (her initial meeting with Grissom, then her conversation with Catherine about the pager.
+* First sign of Sara's sarcastic sense of humor in her initial meeting with Grissom, then her conversation with Catherine about the pager.
-* Sara is trying to quit smoking (she offers a piece of nicorette to Catherine, who says she has her own.
+* Sara is trying to quit smoking -- she offers a piece of nicorette to Catherine, who says she has her own.
 * While Sara doesn't officially aid Catherine in her investigation, she does tag along.
 * This is the beginning of the period where Sara doesn't trust Warrick because of his gambling problem.